IceCreamYou/HTML5-Canvas-Game-Boilerplate/README.md

   - App.Utils.getRandBetween(): Get an arbitrary random number between two other numbers.
   - App.Utils.getRandIntBetween(): Get a random integer between two numbers.
-  - App.Utils.keys(): Get the keys of an object as an array.
   - App.Utils.anyIn(): Check if any of the elements in an array are found in another array.
-  - App.Utils.almostEqual(): Determines whether two numbers are equal to each other with an acceptable amount of error (i.e. if they are within a small delta of each other).
+  - App.Utils.almostEqual(): Determine whether two numbers are equal to each other with an acceptable amount of error (i.e. if they are within a small delta of each other).
+  - App.Utils.randomString(): Get a random URL-safe string of arbitrary length.
+    Useful for generating unique IDs.
+  - App.Utils.positionOverCanvas(): Position a DOM element over the canvas.
+    Useful for placing forms, text, menus, and other UI elements that are more easily handled in HTML.
   - App.gameOver(): End the game, display "GAME OVER," and allow clicking the canvas to restart the game.
   - App.setDefaultCanvasSize(): Resizes the canvas.
 This is called